coinjinja/coinview-python-sdk/README.md

 An airdrop function that can easily distribute tokens.
 For this event, two types of tokens (for voting and sales) were prepared and distributed.

-Here are source code for the [frontend](https://github.com/coinjinja/demo-airdrop) and [server](https://github.com/coinjinja/coinview-python-sdk/blob/master/demo_app/controller/airdrop.py).
+Here are source codes for the [frontend](https://github.com/coinjinja/demo-airdrop) and [server](https://github.com/coinjinja/coinview-python-sdk/blob/master/demo_app/controller/airdrop.py).